How do we get CBD from hemp?

 There are several different methods of extraction including butane and ethanol based processes, but the best method, by every metric except for cost, is the use of pressurized carbon dioxide: supercritical CO2.

 What is supercritical CO2 extraction?

 Carbon dioxide extraction of essential compounds and oils is a very flexible process that involves the use of expensive equipment to extract specific compounds from raw plant material with absolutely no solvent leftover.

-For this reason, many companies have begun to produce THC-free CBD oil that is rich in CBD and other cannabinoids and terpenes without a single molecule of THC present in the final product.
-This not only makes it fully legal in all 50 states, but it also removes any possibility of psychoactivity (the feeling of being high) and both permits and establishes extremely high standards for the quality of any cannabis-based extract, free of contaminants, toxins, or any other foreign substance that detracts from the potency of your medicine.
+For this reason, many companies have begun to use supercritical CO2 extraction to produce THC-free CBD oil that is rich in CBD and other cannabinoids and terpenes without a single molecule of THC present in the final product.
+This not only makes it legal in all 50 states, but it also removes any possible psychoactivity (the feeling of being high) and both permits and establishes extremely high standards for the quality of any cannabis-based extract, free of contaminants, toxins, or any other foreign substance that detracts from the potency of your medicine.